...

 Beginning a personal injury claim is often the hardest part of the process.
 For many people, it’s the financial cost of hiring a solicitor which puts them off claiming.
 That’s why our solicitors work on a No Win No Fee basis.
 This makes people a lot more confident in pursuing compensation because the financial risk is vastly reduced.

-To begin the claims process, a solicitor needs to check the claim has a chance of success.
+To begin the claims process, a solicitor needs to check that the claim has a chance of success.
 If they believe the case is strong enough, they’ll prepare a No Win No Fee agreement for you.
 Legally this is called a Conditional Fee Agreement (CFA).

 The CFA will explain that there are no up-front fees to pay and also that there are no fees to pay during the claim.
 Furthermore, it will explain that the solicitor’s fees don’t have to be paid if a claim is unsuccessful.